 Required Honors Application Materials

 Submit a sample of your best, analytical academic written work.
-The analytical writing sample should be an academic writing piece that provides an analysis or logical reasoning response for the committee to review.
+Honors is interested in a student's ability to analyze issues, books, and so on, to frame and develop an argument.
+The writing sample should be an academic writing piece that provides an analysis or logical reasoning response for the committee to review.
+Most commonly these kinds of papers come from English classes, but students send samples from economics, biology, history, and many other fields.
+Whatever you send should represent what you believe to be your best expository, research-based prose.
 Although we do not need to see the graded work, we do ask that you refrain from updating your writing sample and submit your original work for the committee’s review.

-Submit a personal essay answering both of the below prompts on a single document.
+Submit a personal essay answering both of the below prompts in a single document.
 This may be written as a single essay, in which the word count does not exceed 600 words.
-Or you may answer the prompts separately (but on the same document) keeping to a 300-word limit per prompt.
+Or you may answer the prompts separately (but in the same document) keeping to a 300-word limit per prompt.

 - At WWU Honors, our motto is to cultivate community by striving compassionately for knowledge.
 How do you see yourself upholding these community values while at Western and beyond?

 - The Honors College curriculum is a combination of interdisciplinary study (the First-Year Sequence and Senior Seminars) and disciplinary study (Colloquia).
 Our courses unite around common conceptual pursuits, such as the nature of justice, power, and love; the processes by which humans make decisions and determine values; and the relationships between individuals and the communities they inhabit.
 Reflecting on your lived experiences, in what ways will/should these types of discussions contribute to your college experience and your future goals?

 Letter(s) of recommendation from a teacher or counselor are highly recommended but not required.